 I turned around to see one of the doctors who had done my biopsy.
 He spoke enough English to explain to us that we need to go to the same office we’d been to before.
 We could get my results there.

 We went back to the hospital and within 10 minutes we had results of both the biopsy and ultrasound.
 Both were, of course, in Chinese.

 Bad News of Thyroid Cancer

 I asked Sam to translate them for me when I got back to Putian.
 The biopsy results were handwritten, so very difficult for me to read.
 Sam had a quick look and said he needs to double-check a few words.
 There was a lot of medical terminology and he wanted to be sure he hadn’t made any mistakes.
 I really wasn’t expecting what happened next…

 On December 4th 2015 I got a message from Sam. “…papillary carcinoma in the left lobe … possible thyroid cancer in the right lobe …” These words really hit me: thyroid cancer.

 This could be one of the first times in my life I truly realised my mortality.
 Cancer is something that happens to other people, not to us… It took a few days to actually come to believe this was happening to me.

 Fortunately, I have a good friend who used to work for a long time as a medical editor.
-She was able to explain to me that “carcinoma” is actually cancer, and helped me better understand the results.
+She explained to me that “carcinoma” is actually cancer, and helped me better understand the results.

 But it soon became clear to me that I had an ordeal ahead of me.

 This is already a long post and there’s much more to my story.
 This is a first part of a series of posts about my cancer and how I dealt with it in China and Poland.